Blog Home / Compliance / Protect Your Assets: Cybersecurity Training for Finance Professionals

 Ransomware

-Ransomware is another significant threat, with attacks in the banking industry increasing by 1318% in the first half of 2021 alone.
-Ransomware involves encrypting an organisation’s data and demanding a ransom for its release.
+Ransomware: This is another major threat.
+Attacks in the banking industry alone increased by 1318% in the first half of 2021.
+Ransomware works by encrypting a company’s data and then demanding money (a ransom) for its release.
 These attacks can cause severe disruptions and financial losses.

 Social Engineering

-Social engineering attacks exploit human psychology to gain access to sensitive information.
-These attacks can include pretexting, baiting, and tailgating.
-Since 95% of cyberattacks involve human error, it’s essential to train your team on recognising and responding to social engineering tactics.
+Social Engineering Attacks: These attacks exploit human psychology to trick individuals into revealing confidential information.
+Tactics include pretexting, baiting, and tailgating.
+Since 95% of cyberattacks involve human error, it is essential to train your team on recognizing and responding to these social engineering tactics.

 Data Breaches

-Data breaches occur when cybercriminals gain unauthorised access to sensitive information.
-Financial organisations are prime targets due to the high value of their data.
-For example, JPMorgan Chase experienced a data breach in 2014 after an employee’s password was stolen, resulting in 83 million bank customers being exploited.
+Data Breaches: These happen when cybercriminals gain unauthorised access to sensitive information.
+Financial organizations are prime targets because of their valuable data.
+For example, JPMorgan Chase experienced a breach in 2014 after an employee’s password was stolen, affecting 83 million bank customers.

 Supply Chain Attacks

-Supply chain attacks target vulnerabilities in a company’s supply chain to access its network.
-These attacks can be challenging to detect and mitigate, making them a growing concern for finance teams.
+Supply Chain Attacks: These attacks target weaknesses in a company’s supply chain to gain access to its network.
+They are difficult to detect and manage, making them a growing concern for finance teams.

 By understanding the cybersecurity threat landscape and the common cyber-attacks in finance, you can better prepare your finance team to defend against these threats.
 For more information on cyber threats in the finance industry, visit our dedicated page.